 Houli Bikeway Bridge, Railway bridge conversion in Houli District, Taichung, Taiwan.

-The structure was built in 1908 during Japanese rule and originally carried railway traffic.
-It was later converted into a public cycling path.
+The bridge was built in 1908 during the Japanese colonial period and originally carried trains across the Dajia River.
+After rail service ended, it was converted into a public cycling path open to all.

 The community of curious travelers